 A: Yes, free parking is available.
 Volunteers may park in the spaces along the side and back of our House.

-After entering our circle driveway, turn right immediately to access these parking spaces.
-To drop off items and unload, pull your vehicle up to our front circle, check in at the front desk and the volunteers on duty will get you a cart to help transport the food.
+After entering our driveway from E. 105th Street, turn left immediately to access these parking spaces.
+To drop off items and unload supplies, continue to our front circle.
+Press the intercom as you approach the front entrance, check in at the front desk and the volunteers on duty will get you a cart to help transport the food/supplies.

 Q: What is your policy on taking photographs?